-This is our collection of Abenaki mythology and traditional stories that can be read online.
+This is our index of Abenaki mythology and traditional stories that can be read online.

-We have indexed our Native American legends section
+We have organized our Native American legends section

 by tribe to make them easier to locate; however, variants on the same

 legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to

 each other, so you may also want to visit our page comparing